Indian painting: Overview of the main genres

 It seems clear that miniature painting, often illustrating manuscripts, has a very long history, but Jain miniatures from about the 12th century, mostly from West India, and slightly earlier Buddhist ones from the Pala Empire in the east are the oldest to survive.
 Similar Hindu illustrations survive from about the 15th century in the west, and 16th century in East India, by which time the Mughal miniature under Akbar was also sometimes illustrating translations into Persian of the Hindu epics and other subjects.

 The great period of Mughal court painting begins with the return of Humayun from exile in Persia in 1555 and bringing Persian artists with him.
 It ends during the reign of Aurangzeb who rather disapproved of painting for religious reasons, and disbanded the large imperial workshop, by perhaps 1670.
 The artists dispersed to smaller princely courts, both Muslim and Hindu, and the "post-Mughal" style developed in many local variants.
 These included different Rajasthani schools of painting like the Bundi, Kishangarh, Jaipur, Marwar and Mewar.
 The Ragamala paintings also belong to this school, as does the later Company painting produced for British clients from the mid-18th century.

 Modern Indian art has seen the rise of the Bengal School of art in 1930s followed by many forms of experimentations in European and Indian styles.
+The important artists of Bengal School of Art include Abanindranath Tagore, Nandlal Bose, Rabindranath Tagore, Asit Kumar Haldar.
+It emerged as a powerful movement that sought to revive traditional Indian artistic practices and forge a unique national identity.

 In the aftermath of India's independence, many new genres of art developed by important artists like Jamini Roy, M. F. Husain, Francis Newton Souza, and Vasudeo S. Gaitonde.
 With the progress of the economy the forms and styles of art also underwent many changes.
 In the 1990s, Indian economy was liberalised and integrated to the world economy leading to the free flow of cultural information within and without.
 Artists include Subodh Gupta, Atul Dodiya, Devajyoti Ray, Bose Krishnamachari and Jitish Kallat whose works went for auction in international markets.
 Bharti Dayal has chosen to handle the traditional Mithila painting in most contemporary way and created her own style through the exercises of her own imagination, they appear fresh and unusual.